BepisGithub/Calculator/README.md

 To fix this, I have made the calculator throw an error if the value is too high or attempting to be precise beyond what the calculator can handle.

+The calculator doesn't support entering in your own negative numbers because I didn't want to add another button.